petergrace1618/buying-history/README.md

   ...
 </bh>
 ```

-Thanks to a [book][1] I found at a second hand store,  I used to transform my XML into HTML.
-After getting a web host account, installing FileZilla FTP client, and using a little PHP, I was able to bring my fetish to the light of day.
+With my Weltanschauung now restored, I moved on to my next goal which was to bring my fetish to the light of day.

+I had the good fortune of happening upon a [book][1] about XSLT at a second hand store which opened up a myriad of possiblities.
+I got a web hosting account, FileZilla FTP client

 [Peter Grace's Tape Buying History](https://petergrace.site/buying-history/)

-I was fairly new to CSS back then so the styling could use some work.
-I haven't touched it in years.
-Ultimately, however, my goal was to create a web application backed by a database to track my buying history.

 ## Phase 3